These victims, like all of us, are loving partners, parents, family

 - Chyna Carrillo, who also went by Chyna Cardenas, was killed in the morning hours of February 18, 2021, in New Wilmington, Pennsylvania.
 Not much is known at the time about Chyna’s personal life.
 One of her social media posts suggested she would have celebrated her 25th birthday just weeks before her death.
 “Chyna was very young and did not deserve to have her life cut short,” said HRC Director of Community Engagement for the Transgender Justice Initiative Tori Cooper.

-- Jeffrey “JJ” Bright, a 16-year-old trans boy from Ambridge, Pennsylvania, was killed on February 22.
-Jeffrey was a student at Ambridge High School and was active in P.R.I.S.M.
-(Pride.
-Respect.
-Inspiration.
-Safety.
-Mentoring.), a non-profit organization for the LGBTQ+ youth of Beaver County, Pa.
+- Siblings Jeffrey “JJ” Bright, a 16-year-old trans boy, and Jasmine Cannady, a 22-year-old non-binary person, both from Ambridge, Pennsylvania, were killed on February 22.
+Jeffrey was a student at Ambridge High School, while Jasmine worked at FedEx, according to their Facebook page.
+Both siblings were active in PRISM, a non-profit organization for the LGBTQ+ youth of Beaver County, Pa.
 “JJ is a part of our PRISM family,” PRISM shared on their Facebook.
 “JJ was a beautiful person with the biggest and brightest smile.”
-On February 23, PRISM held a candlelight vigil in his memory.
+PRISM describes Jasmine as “a sweet, shy and artistic soul,” and according to the Transfamily of NWPA, Jasmine “loved to dance.
+They cared deeply for their friends.”
+On February 23, PRISM held a candlelight vigil in memory of Jasmine and Jeffrey.

 These victims were killed by acquaintances, partners or strangers,